 How to Install the Bitcoin Ledger Wallet Nano

 The installation process is relatively straightforward.
 However, it requires the use of a Google Chrome app.
 The user only needs to plug the Bitcoin Ledger Wallet Nano into a USB port and head over to my.ledgerwallet.com to automatically install the Chrome application.
 The application connects to Ledger’s API server to access the blockchain and also allows you to send and receive bitcoin using the wallet.

 It is important to note that Chrome is not the only browser on the market and millions of users still rely on Internet Explorer, Safari, and Firefox.
 A platform-agnostic approach would have been preferable.
 However, it is simply not feasible for a number of reasons, including security certificates.
 To allow access to the device, Linux users also need to create a set of udev rules.

-The Ledger Nano S is a far superior device than its predecessors because it features an OLED screen, which is extremely useful, as you will soon find out.back to menu ↑
+The Ledger Nano S is a far superior device to its predecessors because it features an OLED screen, which is extremely useful, as you will soon find out.

 Setting Up Ledger Nano S Hardware Wallet for the First Time